Data Analyst vs. Data Scientist: What’s the Difference?

 • Presenting findings in an easy-to-understand way to inform data-driven decisions

 Data scientists often deal with the unknown by using more advanced data techniques to make predictions about the future.
 They might automate their own machine learning algorithms or design predictive modeling processes that can handle both structured and unstructured data.
 This role is generally considered a more advanced version of a data analyst.
-Some day-to-day tasks might include:
+Some day-to-day tasks for data scientists might include:

 • Gathering, cleaning, and processing raw data